 Note that the Specifications for Capital and Inventory Additions/Deletions relate to all Industries, not only government and should rarely be used.

 INSTITUTIONAL SPENDING PATTERN

 These general spending patterns are unique in that they describe both Intermediate Inputs and Value Added within the same Spending Pattern.
 This results in these Spending Patterns producing 'mixed results'; where the reported Direct Effects describe both what we would generally consider Direct Effects (income, Employment and Value Added) and the first-round Indirect Effects that arise from the government spending its budget.
-This mixing of the results requires some additional work on the part of the analyst to parse the results, or requires the analyst to divide the Spending Pattern into the traditional Spending Pattern prototype that includes only Intermediate Inputs, and then create a separate Event to account for the labor/payroll component using Analysis-by-Parts (ABP).

 As an example, let’s say we want to use the Institutional Spending Pattern to model a public university in North Carolina using 2019 Data.
 This would fall under State/Local Government Education.

 The Advanced Menu shows all of the Commodities and the LPP is set to SAM.
 This will model the university’s purchases of local commodities based on the rate in which each commodity is purchased locally in the Data Year.

 Note also that the Sum of Event Values is 100%.
 This means that every dollar Value entered will be spent across the Spending Pattern.